basecamp/kamal-proxy/README.md

     kamal-proxy deploy service1 --target web-1:3000

-This will instruct the proxy to register `web-1:3000` to receive traffic under the service name `service1.
+This will instruct the proxy to register `web-1:3000` to receive traffic under the service name `service1`.
 It will immediately begin running HTTP health checks to ensure it's reachable and working and, as soon as those health checks succeed, will start routing traffic to it.

-If the instance fails to become healthy within a reasonable time, the `deploy` command will stop the deployment and return a non-zero exit code, so that deployment scripts can handle the failure appropriately.
+If the instance fails to become healthy within a reasonable time, the `deploy` command will stop the deployment and return a non-zero exit code, allowing deployment scripts to handle the failure appropriately.

-Each deployment takes over traffic from the previously deployed instance.
-As soon as kamal-proxy determines that the new instance is healthy, it will route all new traffic to that instance.
+Each deployment takes over all the traffic from the previously deployed instance.
+As soon as Kamal Proxy determines that the new instance is healthy, it will route all new traffic to that instance.

-The `deploy` command will wait for traffic to drain from the old instance before returning.
+The `deploy` command also waits for traffic to drain from the old instance before returning.
 This means it's safe to remove the old instance as soon as `deploy` returns successfully, without interrupting any in-flight requests.

-Because traffic is only routed to a new instance once it's healthy, and traffic is drained from old instances before they are removed, deployments take place with zero downtime.
+Because traffic is only routed to a new instance once it's healthy, and traffic is drained completely from old instances before they are removed, deployments take place with zero downtime.

 ### Host-based routing

-Host-based routing allows you to run multiple applications on the same server, using a single instance of `kamal-proxy` to route traffic to all of them.
+Host-based routing allows you to run multiple applications on the same server, using a single instance of Kamal Proxy to route traffic to all of them.

 When deploying an instance, you can specify a host that it should serve traffic
 for: